Kemui52/SB-TrampleDamage/Readme.md

 A little mod that lets you craft an edible Handful of Gnomes from a Ball of Gnomes.
 Tiny screams included!

+## Thief Dialog Change

+Small patches to change NPC thievery dialog to be about an invading giant monster.
+Useful if you're stomping through a village and don't like the constant "stop stealing" commentary when that's not what you're doing.

+## StarExtensions No Glitch Voice

+Removes the text-to-speech data from the Glitch that StarExtensions added.
+This is so you don't need to turn it off yourself with a console command.

 ## No Ship Pet Spawns

 Prevents the SAIL from trying to spawn ship pets for new characters.
 You can use [No Pets](https://steamcommunity.com/sharedfiles/filedetails/?id=733729084) to remove any pre-existing pets a character may have.

+# Recommended Mods

+[Story Disabler](https://steamcommunity.com/sharedfiles/filedetails/?id=2833909617) to make it quick and easy to make a new character.

+[World of Hate](https://steamcommunity.com/sharedfiles/filedetails/?id=1105586595) so every NPC tries to kill you (for being a world-destroying monster).

+[Planet Search](https://steamcommunity.com/sharedfiles/filedetails/?id=3269792617) for finding the perfect prey.

+[Invisible Clothes Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=735995347) so you can not wear a shirt while you're trampling planets.

 # Appreciation

-Many thanks to [Bagger 288](https://steamcommunity.com/sharedfiles/filedetails/?id=1391734304) and [Screw Attack](https://steamcommunity.com/sharedfiles/filedetails/?id=750726369) for showing what the game is capable of!
+Many thanks to [Bagger 288](https://steamcommunity.com/sharedfiles/filedetails/?id=1391734304) and [Screw Attack](https://steamcommunity.com/sharedfiles/filedetails/?id=750726369) for showcasing what the game is capable of!